-Our firm also handles a broad variety of real estate related transactions and documentation, such as covenants and restrictions agreements, easements, licenses, brokerage agreements, management agreements, conservation easements, master leases and loan participation agreements, just to name a few.
+In addition to the above, our attorneys advise clients on a broad range of other real estate needs, such as covenants and restrictions agreements, easements, licenses, brokerage agreements, management agreements, conservation easements, master leases, and loan participation agreements.

-Closed on the sale of a portfolio of three industrial buildings to a REIT; a 60,000 square foot building near O'Hare, a 50,000 square foot building and a neighboring 75,000 square foot building in Tennessee, for a combined sales price of $12.5 million.
+- Closed on the $12.5 million sale of a portfolio of three industrial buildings to a REIT: a 60,000 square foot building near Chicago's O'Hare International Airport, and a 50,000 square foot building and neighboring 75,000 square foot building in Tennessee.

-Handled a 13-story vertical subdivision and commencement of unit sales for a prominent Chicago mixed-use developer.
-The transaction included regulatory compliance with the Interstate Land Sales Act, compliance with Chicago's new residential construction ordinances and the City's Affordable Housing Program, the drafting and negotiation of cross-access agreements between the retail and residential portion, and unit sales.
-The building was one of the first new construction residential projects to hit the market since the recession, and was over 50% sold within six months of the first closing.
+- Handled a 13-story vertical subdivision and the commencement of unit sales for a prominent Chicago mixed-use developer.
+The transaction required regulatory compliance with the Interstate Land Sales Act and with Chicago's new residential construction ordinances and the City's Affordable Housing Program, the drafting and negotiation of cross-access agreements between the retail and residential portions, and unit sales.
+The building, one of the first new construction residential projects to hit the market following the 2008 recession, was over 50% sold within six months of the first closing.

-On behalf of a property owner and its parking management company, obtained approval by the City of Chicago Zoning Board of Appeals of a special use permit to operate a parking garage near downtown as a public parking garage, which will result in an increase in the potential revenue generated by the garage.
+- On behalf of a property owner and its parking management company, obtained approval by the City of Chicago Zoning Board of Appeals of a special-use permit to operate a parking garage near downtown, which will result in an increase in the potential revenue generated by the garage.